MSCantrell/RedRumRunner/prompt_plan.md

    - Near river mouths
    - With appropriate spacing
 3. Place resource regions in consistent directions
-4. Add a naming system for locations
+4. Add a naming system for locations using procedural generation

-Update the renderer to display these locations on the world map.
+Update the tcod renderer to display these locations on the world map with appropriate symbols and colors.
 Each location should have appropriate metadata stored in our GameState.
+Use Python's random module with a fixed seed for consistent generation.
 ```

-#### Prompt 8: Fog of War System
+### Prompt 8: Fog of War System

 ```
 For our RedRumRunner game, implement a fog of war system: